HunterStanton/SilentHill4Randomizer/readme.md

 * Randomized enemy spawns - you never know what is going to be in the next room
 * Randomized weapon/consumable item pickups
-* Randomized player model - play as Henry, early Henry, Eileen, or Nurse Eileen, with more coming soon
+* Randomized player model - play as Henry, early Henry, Eileen, or Nurse Eileen
+* Randomized doors - certain areas now have doors randomized to destroy your muscle memory
 * Randomized damage for those who like a challenge
 * Deterministic randomness with support for setting a custom seed, so you can share seeds and experience the same randomized version of Silent Hill 4 every time for speedrunning or competition purposes
 * New items in the random loot pool from previous Silent Hill games as well as items cut from Silent Hill 4
 * Restores the "cut" hauntings from the PS2 version
-* Easy configuration via an .ini file or the "Extra Options" menu which now contains all the randomizer settings (and they save to your save file!)
+* Easy configuration via an .ini file or the in-game "Extra Options" menu which now contains all the randomizer settings (and they save to your save file!)

 ## New Content